trustle/trustle-setup/aws/README.md

 `trustle-connector-write-policy` is not needed.

-Additionally, access and secret keys can be manually obtained from the AWS console instead of automatically with this template, in which case the template needs to be edited to skip this step.
+Additionally, access and secret keys can be manually obtained from the AWS console or AWS CLI instead of automatically with this template, in which case the template needs to be edited to skip this step.

 ## Configuration